-For the past few years, we had been focused on the internal changes to fix critical bugs and performance issues.
-We've been aware of the various problems of the platform including the community issues, but it was necessary for us to prioritize those major technical issues.
+For the past few years, we had been focused on internal changes that were required to fix critical bugs and performance issues.
+We've been aware of the various problems of the platform, including issues reported by the community, but it was necessary for us to prioritize technical debt issues first.
 We're happy to announce that Codewars is now in a much better shape!
 Thank you for your patience.

 We started to focus more on the community aspect since the summer of 2020 and have some exciting announcements to make.
 In this post, we'll highlight the updates from the past year and explain our plan for the early 2021.